-- Program prerequisites, as specified in the college catalog, caused the student to exceed the 80 degreeapplicable unit maximum. - 2.
-A candidate or officer is ineligible for ASO office: - A. If he/she has served more than four (4) semesters in any one (1) or more student government elected or appointed offices in the District. - B. If a student, who exceeded the unit maximum and was granted an exception, fails to enroll in courses that are specifically required for associate degree, certificate or transfer requirements as specified in the college catalog. - 3.
-An officer may serve a fifth semester if eligible at the time of assuming office with the approval of the College President or designee (e.g., has served three semesters and is a candidate for an office with a one-year term). - 4.
+- The requirements of the student's declared associate degree major, certificate and/or transfer objective, as specified in the college catalog, caused the student to enroll in courses that exceeded the 80 degree-applicable unit maximum. - Program prerequisites, as specified in the college catalog, caused the student to exceed the 80 degreeapplicable unit maximum. - 2.
+A candidate or officer is ineligible for ASO office: - A. If he/she has served more than four (4) semesters in any one (1) or more student government elected or appointed offices in the District. - B. If a candidate or officer, who exceeded the unit maximum in Section 1a of this regulation and was granted an exception, fails to be enrolled in courses that are specifically required for his or her declared associate degree, certificate or transfer objective requirements, as specified in the college catalog. - An officer may serve a fifth semester if eligible at the time of assuming office with the approval of the college president or designee (e.g., has served three semesters and is a candidate for an office with a one-year term). - 4.
 The Chief Student Services Officer and/or designee will verify a candidate or officer's eligibility.
-If the student disagrees with the findings, he/she can appeal through the student grievance procedures.
+If the student should disagree with the findings of the Chief Student Services Officer and/or designee, he/she can appeal the decision through the student grievance procedures contained in LACCD Administrative Regulation E-55.
 Officers not adhering to the standards for office will be required to forfeit their positions. - Candidates or officers must comply with the minimum standards of the District Code of Conduct.
-Failure to comply will result in forfeiture of the position (Board Rule Article VIII, 9801-9804). - 6.
-Any candidate or officer with a disability may request an accommodation for the requirements of section I (E): - A. The approval of the accommodation for candidates with a disability will be made in individual instances on a case-by-case basis by the Chief Student Services Officer in consultation with the college Compliance Officer and/or the Director of the Disabled Student Program and Service (DSP&S) in compliance with Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities, as appropriate. - B. Qualification for an accommodation will be based on the impact of the disability on the candidate's/officer's ability to take 6 units.
+Failure to comply will result in forfeiture of the position (Board Rule, Article VIII, Sections 9801-9806). - 6.
+Any candidate or officer with a disability may request an accommodation for the requirements of Section 1e: - A. The approval of the accommodation for candidates with a disability will be made in individual instances on a case-by-case basis by the Chief Student Services Officer in consultation with the college Compliance Officer and/or the Director of the Disabled Student Program and Service (DSP&S) in compliance with Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities, as appropriate. - B. Qualification for an accommodation will be based on the impact of the disability on the candidate's/officer's ability to take 6 units.
 However, a candidate or officer must be enrolled in a minimum of five units throughout his/her term in accordance with Education Code section 76071. - C. Procedures for requesting an accommodation under E-22: - Candidates/officers must complete a written request form for accommodation available in the college's Student Services Office, and return it to the Chief Student Services Officer. - Each candidate or officer must present written documentation verifying the disability.
-Acceptable documentation includes, but is not limited to, written notice from the college DSP&S office or a certified or licensed professional, such as a doctor, psychologist, rehabilitation counselor, occupational or physical therapist. - Students enrolled in college credit and/or non-credit courses are eligible to vote at the college of attendance.
-Enrollment in Community Services classes does not meet this requirement. - Individual colleges may set forth standards for office in their ASO constitutions which are higher, but not lower, than those listed above with the exception of the accommodations listed in Section VI above.
+Acceptable documentation includes, but is not limited to, written notice from the college DSP&S office or a certified or licensed professional, such as a doctor, psychologist, rehabilitation counselor, occupational or physical therapist.

+Students enrolled in college credit and/or non-credit courses are eligible to vote at the college of attendance.
+Enrollment in Community Services classes does not meet this requirement.